 "The concept of Insider trading is disappearing now as so many brokers are doing it and it is impossible to jail them all.
-Now it is called smart trading." quoted by Max Barry, a contemporary Australian author.
+Now, it is called smart trading." quoted by Max Barry, a contemporary Australian author.

 Insider trading is not a crime and it is completely legal unless and until the trader is not cashing upon some price sensitive and unpublished information which is not available to the general public.
-When a person having access to confidential information, uses the same for his individual gains, it becomes illegal.
+When a person having access to confidential information uses the same for his individual gains, it becomes illegal.

 According to the SEBI (Prohibition of Insider Trading) Regulations, 1992, "An insider means any person who is or was connected with the company or is deemed to have been connected with the company and is reasonably expected to have access to unpublished price-sensitive information in respect of securities of a company or has received or has had access to such price-sensitive information."

-In simple terms, Insider trading refers to trading company's stocks or other securities, in breach of a fiduciary duty or other relationship of trust and confidence, while having access to the otherwise non public information which can be crucial for making investment decisions.For example, an executive of Company XYZ learns of a confidential merger between his company and another lucrative business.
+In simple terms, Insider trading refers to trading company's stocks or other securities, in breach of a fiduciary duty or other relationship of trust and confidence, while having access to the otherwise non-public information which can be crucial for making investment decisions.For example, an executive of Company XYZ learns of a confidential merger between his company and another lucrative business.
 Knowing that the merger will require the purchase of shares at a high price, the executive buys the stock the day before the merger is going to go through.
-This is an illegal insider trading.
+This is illegal insider trading.
 However, once Company XYZ has announced the merger publicly, insiders may legally trade the shares based on the information.

 The United States of America was the first country to tackle insider trading effectively.
-The Securities and Exchange Commission of the USA is empowered under the Insider Trading Sanctions Act, 1984 to impose civil penalties besides criminal proceedings.
-Like the USA, most of the countries have in place suitable legislation to restrict insider trading.
+The Securities and Exchange Commission of the USA is empowered, under the Insider Trading Sanctions Act, 1984 to impose civil penalties besides criminal proceedings.
+Like the USA, most of the countries have suitable legislation in place to restrict insider trading.
 In India, Securities and Exchange Board of India (SEBI), regulates insider trading through the SEBI Act, 1992 (SEBI Act) and the SEBI (Prohibition of Insider Trading) Regulations, 1992 (Insider Trading Regulations) issued under the SEBI Act.

 What lessons, if any, are there for India in dealing with insider trading, which is allegedly raging here?
-The Satyam scam is the latest example to show the lacunas in law and ineffective machinery in India to prohibit insider trading in India.
-It was observed in Samir C Arora vs. SEBI, that no punishment is too severe for those indulging in insider trading activities and such fraudulent trade practices and professional misconduct are absolutely detrimental to the interests of ordinary investors and are strongly deprecated under the SEBI Act, 1992 and the Regulations made there under.
+The ‘Satyam scam’ is the latest example to show the lacunas in law and depict how ineffective the machinery is in India to prohibit insider trading..
+It was observed in Samir C Arora vs. SEBI, that no punishment is too severe for those indulging in insider trading activities and such fraudulent trade practices and professional misconduct are absolutely detrimental to the interests of ordinary investors and are strongly deprecated under the SEBI Act, 1992 and the Regulations made thereunder.

 Any insider who deals in securities in contravention of the above provisions shall be guilty of insider trading.
 The SEBI Act provides that any person who is guilty of insider trading shall be liable to penalty not exceeding rupees 5 lakhs.

-2002 amendment empowers the SEBI to direct the insider not to deal in the securities, prohibiting him to deal with the securities, restraining him to communicate or counsel any person to deal in securities, declaring the transaction in securities null and void and directing the adequate compensation to be given to investors.
+The 2002 amendment empowers the SEBI to direct the insider not to deal in the securities, prohibiting him to deal with the securities, restraining him to communicate or counsel any person to deal in securities, declaring the transaction in securities null and void and directing the adequate compensation to be given to investors.

 Refer the complaint for adjudication and a penalty not exceeding 5 lakh rupees may be imposed by the adjudicator.
-The aggrieved party may prefer an appeal to a Securities Appellate Tribunal and if necessary to the High Court.
+The aggrieved party may prefer an appeal to a Securities Appellate Tribunal and, if necessary, to the High Court.
 This makes it clear that civil courts will have no jurisdiction over the adjudication proceedings.

-The second option for the SEBI is to file a criminal suit against the alleged offender before the court not inferior to the Metropolitan magistrate or judicial magistrate.
-The court can impose a fine not less than 2000 rupees and an imprisonment that shall not be less than one month but not exceeding 3 years or with both.
+The second option for the SEBI is to file a criminal suit against the alleged offender before a court not inferior to the Metropolitan Magistrate orJudicial Magistrate .
+The court can impose a fine not less than 2000 rupees and an imprisonment that shall not be less than one month, but not exceeding 3 years or with both.

 The panel on insider trading also suggested that trades exceeding INR 10 Lakh (or any amount specified by the Capital Market Regulator) within a calendar quarter be revealed to the stock exchanges.

-While amplifying the definition of insider, the term connected-personhas been re-defined precisely and immediate relatives are presumed to be connected persons, with a right to rebut the presumption.
+While amplifying the definition of insider, the term “connected person” has been re-defined precisely and immediate relatives are presumed to be “connected persons”, with a right to rebut the presumption.